wjdan-1997/Cofffee-shop/README.md

 # Cofffee-shop
-building an API using the Auth 0 for authentication
+building an API using the Auth0 for authentication